 In diabetic patients, regular physical activity affects the body’s ability to use insulin to control glucose levels in the blood — thus working as a natural treatment for diabetes.
 It is through a consistent exercise that, when combined with other lifestyle modifications such as proper nutrition, eliminating smoking, etc, it can provide dramatic results and health benefits.
 (9)

 In one study, researchers enrolled people with type 2 diabetes into three exercise groups and a control group.
 Exercisers did either aerobic conditioning, resistance training or a combination of the two for nine months.
 People in all the exercise groups improved their waist circumference, body fat percentage, and hemoglobin A1c levels, regardless of changes in fitness capacity.

 Types of Cardio Workouts

-There are many types of cardio workouts that you can explore to determine what is right for you, but I always recommend that you check with your doctor first, especially if you have an existing health condition.
+There are many types of cardio workouts that you can explore to determine what is right for you.
+First, check with your healthcare professional first, especially if you have an existing health condition.
 You will want to determine where you are with your fitness level.

 For someone who has been sedentary, starting with walking to lose weight may be best.
 With consistent effort, you will gain more fitness and be able to do more over time!

-If you are already somewhat active, you can consider other cardio workouts like running, bike riding/cycling, swimming, jump roping, rowing and aerobic workouts such as HIIT or my own fun brand of interval training called burst training — I encourage that you apply the burst training concept to all of these cardio choices.
+If you are already somewhat active, you can consider other cardio workouts like running, bike riding/cycling, swimming, jump roping, rowing and aerobic workouts such as HIIT — we encourage that you apply the interval cardio training concept to all of these cardio choices.

 With all of these cardio workouts, there are different levels.
 Don’t get discouraged if at first you feel like you cannot complete a workout.
 Start with realistic goals that you know you can accomplish.